mnfst/docs-baas/properties.md

 ## Property types

 Manifest vision of **property types** goes beyond software development typing and is already built-in for real world usages.
-For example, the [Money](#money) PropType is handier than [Number](#number) for managing amounts as it comes with a `currency` options and only allows 2 digits after the comma.
+For example, the [Money](#money) PropType is handier than [Number](#number) for managing amounts as it comes with a `currency` option that only allows 2 digits after the comma.

 Each PropType comes with built-in type [validation](./validation.md).